whalebone/go-dockerhub-ci/README.md

 - WEBHOOK - URL for sending slack message
 - PATH_PREFIX (default /) - what URL path the service is listening at
 - PORT (default 8080)
+- DEBUG - default 0, set to 1 to enable debugging incoming data to console